Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 -   As a user I want to be able to like and unlike posts - Low
 -   As a user I want to be able to leave, update and delete my own comments - High
 -   As a user I want to be able to leave a rating review of the post/bag - Low
--   As a user I do not want the site to be clutter free and only contain information that serves the blogs purpose.
-Medium
+-   As a user I want the site to be clutter free and only contain information that serves the blogs purpose - Medium

 ## Site Admin